Updated by Mary Bowen on March 7, 2020

-Backyard beekeeping is fun because bees are interesting to study.
+Backyard beekeeping is fun and has many benefits: it’s surprising that not everyone does it!
 Bees are educational and there's a lot to learn about them.

 It is easy to identify the difference between a queen, the drones and the hard little workers.

 Besides being interesting specimens, other benefits of backyard beekeeping include delicious honey, wax, and having pollinators fly about your flower and vegetable gardens.

 The queen of the hive's job is multiplying the population of the hive.
 The queen can lay up to 1500 eggs per day.
 The queen stays queen of that hive until she dies or until the worker bees make a new queen to replace her.

 The queen has a longer body than the other bees.

 The drone’s job is to mate with the queen.
 This is his only job.
 He does not make honey.
 He does not pollinate or make wax.
 After he is done mating with the queen he just lazily sits around eating honey.

 Of course this behavior is not allowed in the busy hive.

 The hive becomes sick of pampering him and throws him out.
 He then dies without the safety of the hive.

 The drone has a stout body and can not sting.